-Technologies for wastewater treatment that are normally employed do not sufficiently address the increasing pollution situation of receiving water bodies, especially with the growing use of personal care products and pharmaceuticals (PPCP) in the private household and health sector.
-The relevance of addressing the problem of organic pollutants was taken into account by the Directive 2013/39/EU that introduced (i) the quality evaluation of aquatic compartments; (ii) the polluter pays principle, (iii) the need of innovative and affordable wastewater treatment technologies, and (iv) the identification of pollution causes including a list of principal compounds to be monitored.
+Abstract Present technologies for wastewater treatment do not sufficiently address the increasing pollution situation of receiving water bodies, especially with the growing use of personal care products and pharmaceuticals (PPCP) in the private household and health sector.
+The relevance of addressing this problem of organic pollutants was taken into account by the Directive 2013/39/EU that introduced (i) the quality evaluation of aquatic compartments, (ii) the polluter pays principle, (iii) the need for innovative and affordable wastewater treatment technologies, and (iv) the identification of pollution causes including a list of principal compounds to be monitored.
 In addition, a watch list of 10 other substances was recently defined by Decision 2015/495 on March 20, 2015.
-On this list, several recalcitrant chemicals, among them the pain killer diclofenac and the hormones E2 and EE2 can be found.
-Although some modern approaches for their removal exist, such as advanced oxidation steps, retrofitting most wastewater treatment plants with AOPs will not be acceptable as consistent investment at reasonable operational cost.
-The same is true for membrane technologies despite of the incredible progress that has been made during recent years, because these systems leads to higher operation costs (mainly due to higher energy consumption) so that the majority of communities will not easily accept them.
-Advanced technologies in wastewater treatment like membrane bioreactors (MBR) that integrate biological degradation of organic matter with membrane filtration have proven a more complete elimination of emerging pollutants in a rather cost and labor intensive technology.
-Still, most of the presently applied methods are incapable of removing critical compounds completely.
-In this opinion paper the state of the art of European WWTPs is reflected, and capacities of single methods are described.
-Furthermore, the need for analytical standards, risk assessment and economic planning is stressed.
-The survey results in the conclusion that combinations of different conventional and advanced technologies including phytoremediation seem to be most promising to solve the burning problem of polluting our environment with hazardous emerging xenobiotics.
+This list contains, among several recalcitrant chemicals, the painkiller diclofenac and the hormones 17β -estradiol and 17α -ethinylestradiol.
+Although some modern approaches for their removal exist, such as advanced oxidation processes (AOPs), retrofitting most wastewater treatment plants with AOPs will not be acceptable as consistent investment at reasonable operational cost.
+Additionally, by-product and transformation product formation has to be considered.
+The same is true for membrane-based technologies (nanofiltration,